-The Records Management Services (RMS) office is located in the A Annexe on Blizzard Drive (opposite Y Building) at the Mt Helen Campus.
-RMS is responsible for University archives and for the provision of advice to Faculties and Business areas regarding the management of the corporate records.
+The Central Records office is located in the A Annexe on Blizzard Drive (opposite Y Building) at the Mt Helen Campus.
+Central Records is responsible for University archives and for the provision of advice to Faculties and Business areas regarding the management of the corporate records.

 As a public institution, Federation University Australia is bound by the Public Records Act 1973.
 Records received or created by University staff are deemed to be Public Records under the Act and staff (including contractors) are required to consistently create, capture, access, store and manage records as part of normal business practice.
 Corporate records must be handled, stored and disposed of in accordance with all relevant legislation.

 Types of records include but are not limited to: